Fellowships

 LCRG Dissertation Year Fellowship

-provides an exceptional opportunity for advanced doctoral students to gain experience within an innovative independent school community while sharing their research process and outcomes.
-This 2026-2027 School Year fellowship is a collaboration between Laurel School and Laurel’s Center of Research for Girls (LCRG).
+This 2026-2027 School Year fellowship is a collaboration between Laurel School and Laurel’s Center for Research for Girls (LCRG).
 Laurel School is an all-girls school (with a co-ed Early Childhood program) serving approximately 565 students from Early Childhood through Grade 12.

 List of 4 items.